gregs1104/seek-scaling/README.rst

 the scripts.
 Edit the following:

- * seek-scaling:  Set the description of the device being tested (DESCR), what filename to store the text format results (FILENAME), and what to name the graph of the results (GRAPH)
+ * seek-scaling:  Set the description of the device being tested (DESCR), what filename to store the text format results (FILENAME), what to name the graph of the results (GRAPH), and the directory to create the test files and runn against (TESTDIR), and where the sysbench executable is located at (PREFIX)
  * seek-scaling-sysbench:  Set the size of the data set (GBSIZE) and what type of test to run (MODE).